OData/v3ProtocolDocument/OData.markdown

 ##### 7.4.2.3.1.
 Inline Parameter Syntax #####

-The simpliest way to pass parameter values to a Function is using inline parameter syntax.
+The simplest way to pass parameter values to a Function is using inline parameter syntax.

-To use Inline Parameter Syntax, whereever a Function is called, parameter values MUST be specified inside the parenthesis, i.e. `()`, appended directly to the Function name.
+To use Inline Parameter Syntax, where-ever a Function is called, parameter values MUST be specified inside the parenthesis, i.e. `()`, appended directly to the Function name.

 The parameter values MUST be constructed by concatenating Name/Value pairs for each parameter separated by `,`'s, where the Name/Value pairs are in the format `Name=Value` and where `Name` is the Name of the parameter to the Function and `Value` is the parameter value.